 A student's teacher, parent/guardian, private practitioner, agency representative, or other appropriate individual, may make a referral to the school's Section 504 Committee if they suspect that the student may have a disability.
 Referrals can be verbal, written or electronic, and are processed by the school's Section 504 Chairperson, which most often is the School Counselor.
 Once a referral is received, a screening/record review meeting is scheduled within 15 business days.
-During the screening/record review meeting, the committee will determine if a disability is officially suspected, and if so, proceed to discussion of eligibility.
+During the screening/record review meeting, the committee will determine if a disability is officially suspected, and if so, proceed to a discussion of eligibility.

-During discussion of eligibility, the Section 504 Committee considers the following: (a) if a mental or physical impairment exists, (b) if the impairment substantially limits any of the student's major life functions, (c) how the impairment affects the student's access across the educational program, and (d) if the student requires an accommodation plan.
+During the discussion of eligibility, the Section 504 Committee considers the following: (a) if a mental or physical impairment exists, (b) if the impairment substantially limits any of the student's major life functions, (c) how the impairment affects the student's access across the educational program, and (d) if the student requires an accommodation plan.

 The Section 504 Plan

 If a student is found eligible under Section 504, the Section 504 Committee may develop an accommodation plan if accommodations or services are required to access their education, and/or related school programs and activities.
 Not every student eligible under Section 504 will require a Section 504 plan.